 Our ownership interest in ReGenTree is 38.5%.
 Based on when, and if, ReGenTree achieves certain additional development milestones in the U.S. with RGN-259, our equity ownership may be incrementally reduced to 25%, with 25% being the final equity ownership upon FDA approval of a BLA for dry eye syndrome or neurotrophic keratitis in the U.S. In addition to our equity ownership, RegeneRx retains a royalty on net sales that varies between single and low double digits, depending on whether commercial sales are made by ReGenTree or a licensee.
 In the event the ReGenTree entity is acquired or there is a change of control that occurs following achievement of an NDA, RegeneRx shall be entitled to 40% of all change of control proceeds paid or payable and will forgo any future royalties.

-Under the terms of the ReGenTree license agreement, RegeneRx received a total of $1 million in two tranches, and will receive royalties ranging from high single digits to low double digits, depending on medical indications approved and if ReGenTree’s ophthalmic product candidates are commercialized internally or through a third party.
+Under the terms of the ReGenTree license agreement, RegeneRx will receive commercial royalties ranging from high single digits to low double digits, depending on medical indications approved and if ReGenTree’s ophthalmic product candidates are commercialized internally or through a third party.
 RegeneRx is not required to provide any funding for the venture and has the right to participate in all key development and commercialization decisions under the agreements, including the right to approve key commercial relationships and transactions, such as product licensing, mergers or acquisitions.